abhijithneilabraham/tableQA/README.md

 #### Features
-* Supports detection from multiple csvs
+* Supports detection from multiple csvs (csvs can also be read from Amazon s3)
 * Supports FuzzyString implementation. i.e, incomplete column values in query can be automatically detected and filled in the query.
+* Supports Databases - SQLite, Postgresql, MySQL, Amazon RDS (Postgresql, MySQL).
 * Open-Domain, No training required.
 * Add manual schema for customized experience
 * Auto-generate schemas in case schema not provided